GenoJ83/GenoJ83/README.md

 *An Arduino-based intelligent traffic management system using Computer Vision, Machine Learning, and ESP8266 for real-time traffic control and notifications.
 Aligned with SDGs 3, 9, and 11 for safer, smarter cities.*

 ### 🖥️ [Portfolio Website](https://genoj83.vercel.app/)
-*A sleek personal website showcasing my work, built with React and Tailwind CSS.*
+*A sleek personal website showcasing my work, built with Angular and bootstrap and deployed to vercel.*

 ### 📚 [The Odin Project](https://github.com/GenoJ83/odin-project)
 *A comprehensive web development curriculum completed to master full-stack development, featuring hands-on projects in JavaScript, Node.js, and React.*